 Sigourney Weaver has been the face of science fiction movies since 1986.
-She has three Oscar nominations and a net worth of over $2 billion.
-She has also been an integral part of the James Cameron franchise.
+She has three Oscar nominations and one of the most diverse portfolio of any actress out there.

 Rotten Tomatoes: 75%

 Peter Yates’ Eye Witness is an unknown story about a janitor (John Hurt) falling in love with the news reporter Tony Sokolow (Sigourney Weaver) after confessing to being a murder witness.
 Morgan Freeman plays the role of the lieutenant investigating the case.

 This mystery thriller is a perfect watch for anyone who admires true mystery flicks.
 There is consistent character development throughout the 1 hour 43 minutes of the film.
 The development occurs in a very realistic manner and makes the plot more convincing.